AngelMunoz/Finny/src/docs/assets/docs/reference/cli.md

   Removes an entry in the import map.

-  - Package - `perla remove -p react-sixteen`, `perla remvoe --package react-sixteen`
+  - Package - `perla remove react-sixteen`, `perla remove react-sixteen`

     The name of the package to remove from the import map this can also be aliased name.